-- PAS100 and CCS test methods (including plant response test methods). - Statistical analysis (including linear regression analysis).
-Competency in Bayesian statistics and/or multivariate mixed models maybe required to address more challenging research questions given the nature of the expected dataset and the number of measured compost characterisation parameters. - Developing clear informative conclusions from the interpretation of statistical analysis and reporting to a standard that can inform the sector.
+- PAS 100 and CCS test methods (including plant response test methods), or the capacity to gain familiarity with these methods sufficient to produce project deliverables on schedule. - Statistical analysis (including linear regression analysis).
+Competency in Bayesian statistics and/or multivariate mixed models may be required to address more challenging research questions given the nature of the expected dataset and the number of measured compost characterisation parameters. - Developing clear informative conclusions from the interpretation of statistical analysis and reporting to a standard that can inform the sector.